-There are a total 58 of assisted homeownership units being monitored by the housing successor.
+There is a total 40 of assisted homeownership units being monitored by the housing successor.
 No units were lost from the portfolio during the fiscal year and no units have been lost from the portfolio since February 1, 2012.
 A total of 4 units have been removed from the housing successor's portfolio during the fiscal year because the homeowners have satisfied the terms of the recorded affordability covenants.

 No funds were returned as part of a program that protects the former agency's investment of funds from the LMIHAF.
-The Housing Successor did receive \$675,633 of program income associated with the housing successor's homeownership portfolio.
+The Housing Successor did receive \$585,063of program income associated with the housing successor's homeownership portfolio.